 When it’s that time of the year and the mercury drops and snowflakes start flying, it’s tempting to hunker down and wait out the seasonal chill when it comes to your backyard landscape or garden design.
 That’s what the cozy hearth is for, right?

 But while it may seem counterintuitive, winter is actually the best time to give many trees and shrubs a little TLC—late winter, to be precise.
 When it’s time to prune your front yard or backyard landscape, you’ll want a plan.

 Here, Lifescape’s property care manager Matt Cloud shares the benefits of cold-weather pruning, plus winter pruning do’s and don’ts so that your trees and shrubs can be the focal point of your landscape design.

-Though it may seem natural to thin out your gardens in fall, the reality is that it will leave your plants more susceptible to disease.
-Pruning in late winter will kick-start fresh growth.
+Though it may seem natural to thin out your gardens in the fall, the reality is that it will leave your plants more susceptible to disease.
+Pruning in late winter will kick-start fresh growth for the spring growing season.
 “Avoid early winter,” Cloud says.
 “Prolonged freezing temperatures can damage tender new growths, which can require more pruning in spring.
 Why double the workload?”

 Do: Have a game plan.